Recap / Kim Possible S 2 E 4 The Ron Factor

 - Fun with Acronyms: The Worldwide Evil Empire, or WEE.

-- Magical Security Camera: Somehow, Global Justice has clips of several of Kim's past adventures.
+- Magical Security Cam: Somehow, Global Justice has clips of several of Kim's past adventures.

-- Mister Muffykins: Gemini's chihuahua Pepe, who barks his head off at any mention of Global Justice.
+- Mr. Muffykins: Gemini's chihuahua Pepe, who barks his head off at any mention of Global Justice.

 - Poke the Poodle: Despite being a worldwide organization of evil, the clips show the WEE agents doing stuff like puncturing tires & stealing candy from babies.